regoclint/prac/Notes.md

     - Fault tolerance - Snapshots or Log reconstruction CH master slave config for data replication.
-Slaves can be in another DC Replication can happen asynchronously for better speed, replication failur sometimes is ok as it can fetch from
+Slaves can be in another DC Replication can happen asynchronously for better speed, replication failure sometimes is ok as it can fetch from DB

 Yelp